Here at GDB we talk all the time about how to go from good to better. Better clients. Better income. Better communication. Better business.

-So when you’re in a spot where you have to work with a difficult client, here are some tips for making the best of a bad situation.
+So when you’re in a spot where you have to handle a tough client, here are some tips for making the best of a bad situation.
 (And if we left anything out, you can add it here.)

 Do it first thing

-When you’re really dreading talking to your difficult client, do it first thing in the morning.
+When you’re really dreading handling a tough client, try talking to them first thing in the morning.
 Don’t allow yourself to put it off for *just 5 minutes* until “oops! – it’s 5 o’clock again.
 Guess it’ll have to wait ’til tomorrow.”

-Get the worst part of your day out of the way right at the beginning so that the rest of the day is smooth sailing.
+Get the worst part of your day (probably handling a tough client) out of the way right at the beginning so that the rest of the day is smooth sailing.